Board of Trustees

 Christopher F. Brown, AIA

-Chris is an Associate with Flansburgh Architects, an international, award-winning, architectural planning & design firm specializing in educational facilities.
+Chris is an architect with SGA in Boston, an award-winning, architectural planning & design firm specializing in educational facilities.
 Chris has over twenty-five years experience designing independent, charter, and public schools, mixed-use buildings, multi & single-family residential projects, and two national memorials.

 Chris earned his Masters in Architecture from the University of Maryland and Bachelor’s from Colby College.
-He is NCARB certified and a registered architect in Massachusetts, the District of Columbia, Maryland, Virginia and Pennsylvania.
-He is a member of the US Green Building Council and Cascadia.org.
+He is a member of the American Institute of Architects, is NCARB certified, and a member of sustainable building associations Cascadia.org and the US Green Building Council.
 Chris has served as a studio instructor, thesis advisor, and student mentor at the Boston Architectural College since 1995.

 Charles E. Combs, Ph.D.